 - Drink and eat from glass, stainless steel and ceramic containers.
 Even “BPA-free” plastics leach other endocrine-disrupting chemicals.

 - Swap out Teflon cookware for ceramic or stainless.
 Teflon is a carcinogen and endocrine-disruptor.

 - Never re-heat food in a microwave oven that is in a plastic container.
 The chemicals leach into the food.

 Lifestyle Tips to Reduce Estrogen Dominance

-- Limit exposure to estrogen-disrupting chemicals: plastics, parabens, PCBs, BPA, BPS, glyphosate, GMOs, triclosan (hand-sanitizers), pesticides/fungicides, Teflon, thermal receipts, flame retardants, air fresheners, fragrances, and halogens (chlorine, fluoride, bromide)
+- Limit exposure to estrogen-disrupting chemicals: plastics, parabens, PCBs, BPA, BPS, glyphosate, GMOs, triclosan (hand-sanitizers), pesticides/fungicides, Teflon, thermal receipts, flame retardants, air fresheners, fabric softeners, dryer sheets, fragrances, and halogens (chlorine, fluoride, bromide)

 - Switch to organic certified personal care and natural household cleaning products.
 Don’t trust a specific product just because it says “natural” on the label.

 Familiarize yourself with the EWG’s dirty dozen fruits & veggies and dirty dozen endocrine-disruptors